shadforth/reading-list/README.md

 # Reading List 📚

-A place to share books I'm reading and planning to read — technology-related and beyond!
+A place to share books I've read and want to read.

 ## Books